lorenzo-deluca/silence-private-server/README.md

 ```

 ## FAQ
 1. **What cable are you using?
-Any reference would be appreciated!**
+Any reference would be appreciated!** \
 Is a **null-modem RS232** cable, with a cheap **RS232-USB** adapter you just need to connect TX/RX and GND and open a serial terminal on your PC.

 2. **Do you have any information on how to obtain the IMEI of the SEAT-MO?
-The app doesn't seem to provide it.**
+The app doesn't seem to provide it.** \
 If you don't find IMEI no worry, at the first connection from Scooter to Server you see IMEI on server logs.
 Anyway on the serial terminal you see IMEI too.

-3. **Is there a way to back up the previous parameters (IP/Port) before reprogramming the Astra module's IP?**
+3. **Is there a way to back up the previous parameters (IP/Port) before reprogramming the Astra module's IP?** \
-Original parameters (for my Silence, but some users confirm also for Seat) are
+Original parameters (for my Silence, but some users confirm also for Seat) are \
-SERVER: ***api.connectivity.silence.eco***
+`SERVER` ***api.connectivity.silence.eco***
-PORT ***38955***
+`PORT` ***38955***

 ## Support
-If you encounter any issues or have questions regarding the integration, please open an issue on this GitHub repository, and I will be happy to assist you.
+If you encounter any issues or have questions regarding the integration, please open an issue on this GitHub repository, and I will be happy to assist you. \
 You can write to me at [me@lorenzodeluca.dev](mailto:me@lorenzodeluca.dev?subject=[GitHub]silence-private-server)

 ## Contributing
 Contributions to the project are welcome!
-Please fork the repository, make your changes, and submit a pull request.
+Please fork the repository, make your changes, and submit a pull request. \
 Any help is welcome, if you have new implementations feel free to make pull requests :blush:

 ## License